M\"obius Strip Microlasers: a Testbed for Non-Euclidean Photonics: Calculation of geodesics

 is stationary.
 This formulation as a boundary condition problem no longer requires \textit{a priori} knowledge of the initial velocity $\dot{q}$.
 However, the two vertices $Q^{(0,1)}$ must be given beforehand and are fixed.
 Constructing a periodic geodesic requires calculating several such segments that are connected in a closed loop with vertices on the boundary of the M\"obius strip.
 Then all the vertices, including the initially fixed vertices $Q^{(0,1)}$, are varied.
-This will be described in more detail further below.
+This will be described in more detail in the following.

 We start with the algorithm to calculate a single geodesic segment.
-Since an analytic solution of this infinitely-dimensional variational problem is not possible for the 3D M\"obius strip, we solve it numerically using a discretized trajectory $\gamma = \{q(n)\}$ with $n = 1 \dots N$ where $q(1)$ corresponds to $Q^{(0)}$ and $q(N)$ to $Q^{(1)}$.
+Since it is not possible to solve analytically this infinitely-dimensional variational problem for the 3D M\"obius strip, we tackle it numerically using a discretized trajectory $\gamma = \{q(n)\}$ with $n = 1 \dots N$ where $q(1)$ corresponds to $Q^{(0)}$ and $q(N)$ to $Q^{(1)}$.
 The integral for $L_\gamma$ is then approximated by a sum over the $N$ discretization points using the trapezoidal rule where the derivatives of $q(s)$ in Eq.~(\ref{eq:Lgamma-supp}) are replaced by central finite differences.
 The trajectory $\gamma$ is stationary when all the derivatives $\partial L_\gamma / \partial q_i(n)$ vanish.
-Here, variation is performed perpendicular to the curve $\gamma(s)$, implying that the two coordinates $[q_{1}(n),q_{2}(n)]$ at discretization point $n$ are not varied independently.
-For this, the derivative $v_n = \partial L_\gamma / \partial q_\perp(n)$ is computed in the direction $q_\perp(n)$ which is perpendicular to the trajectory in $q$ space at discretization point $n$.
+Here, variation is performed perpendicular to the curve $\gamma(s)$.
+For this, the derivative $v_n = \partial L_\gamma / \partial q_\perp(n)$ is computed in the direction $q_\perp(n)$ which is perpendicular to the trajectory in $q$ space at discretization point $n$, implying that the two coordinates $[q_{1}(n),q_{2}(n)]$ at discretization point $n$ are not varied independently.
 Note that a variation tangential to the trajectory would correspond to a perturbation along the trajectory which implies a change in $s$.
 Therefore, as is general practice, we do not consider this variation.

 The trajectory segment is initialized with a straight line in $q$ space.
 The correct solution for which $\vec v$ vanishes is found using a Newton iteration, that is, $q(n) \rightarrow q(n) - d_n \, q_\perp(n)$ where $\vec{d}$ -- a $N$ component vector -- is the solution of $H \vec{d} = \vec{v}$.
 The matrix elements of $H$ are